treeverse/lakeFS/docs/understand/enterprise/architecture.md

 For more details and pricing, please [contact sales](https://lakefs.io/contact-sales/).

-**Note:** Setting up lakeFS enterprise with an SSO IDP (OIDC, SAML or LDAP) requires configuring access from the IDP too.
+**Note:** Setting up lakeFS enterprise with an SSO IdP (OIDC, SAML or LDAP) requires configuring access from the IdP too.
 {: .note }